rscode999/stepperfx/README.md

 ## Final Notes

 The GUI is designed to be inconspicuous.
-All screens except for the login screen use a color that imitates "Go Away Green", allowing the GUI to avoid calling attention to itself.
+All screens except for the login screen use a color that imitates Disney's "Go Away Green", allowing the GUI to avoid calling attention to itself.
 The color choice makes viewing by unauthorized users unlikely.
 The default text color is hard to see, so curious onlookers have a harder time reading the text.